JessieRayeBauer/bethallchurch.github.io/resume.md

-Developmental psychology and statistics Ph.D. candidate.
+Ph.D. in Developmental psychology, minor in statistics.
 Seeking a position as a data scientist in a collaborative, fast-paced, and challenging environment.
 I like solving problems using a data driven approach.